rasmuse/opentoolflux/README.md

 - One column giving sample concentration of each gas to analyze, e.g., `CO2`, `CH4_dry` and/or `N2O_dry`.
 - Optionally, additional columns used to filter out samples.
 For example `ALARM_STATUS` in the case of Picarro data files.

-The command `picarrito import` ([see above](#import-data-from-source-files)) can be used to create the database from Picarro (or other) data files.
+The command `opentoolflux import` ([see above](#import-data-from-source-files)) can be used to create the database from Picarro (or other) data files.
 It is also possible to create the database in any way (e.g., using a custom Python or R script).
 The database file can also be copied between folders or computers without any problem.

 ## On data types and database size